ncsa/puppet-profile_slurm_metrics/README.md

 ## Description

 This is a module to add NCSA customizations to a Slurm client/scheduler/monitor node.
-It does not do the initial install/config of Slurm, that is handled by other modules.
+It does not do the initial install/config of Slurm, that is handled by other modules (see [treydock/slurm](https://forge.puppet.com/modules/treydock/slurm) )

+Currently this module:
-For now it adds more fine grained controls for firewalls, and allows telegraf scripts to be deployed which collect Slurm metrics
+- Adds more fine grained controls for firewalls, so will want to set `slurm::manage_firewall: false` from treydock/slurm to `false`
+- Allows telegraf scripts to be deployed which collect Slurm metrics.

 ## Setup